Are endangered whales still in danger?

 Oil spills and other water pollution are another danger, whether to sperm whales and dolphins in the Gulf of Mexico or to belugas, bowheads and narwhals in the Arctic.
 Melting sea ice is also rapidly changing the habitat of the latter three species — and making their formerly frozen habitat more inviting to oil and gas companies.
 But perhaps the most widespread new threat to whales comes from ocean acidification.

-A byproduct of the same carbon emissions that fuel climate change, ocean acidification occurs as sea water absorbs some of the extra carbon dioxide in the atmosphere, converting it to carbonic acid and boosting the entire ocean's acidity.
-A little less pH doesn't hurt whales directly, but it may damage krill (pictured at left) and other tiny crustaceans that make up the bulk of baleen whales' diet.
+A byproduct of the same carbon emissions that fuel climate change, ocean acidification occurs as sea water absorbs some of the extra carbon dioxide in the air, converting it to carbonic acid and boosting the entire ocean's acidity.
+A little less pH doesn't hurt whales directly, but it may damage krill and other tiny crustaceans that make up the bulk of baleen whales' diet.
 These floating plankton have hard exoskeletons that can dissolve in acidic water, making them ill-suited to survive if Earth's oceans keep acidifying as projected.
-Without vast communities of krill and other plankton to eat, many of the planet's most iconic whales would likely die off.
+Without vast amounts of krill and other plankton to eat, many of the planet's most iconic whales would likely die off.

 Whales may be helpless to save themselves from potential krill crashes, but in one positive sign of how ecologically important they are, scientists recently discovered that whale feces helps fight climate change.
 The droppings of whales in the Southern Ocean contribute much-needed iron to the environment, a nutrient that props up large plankton swarms.
 Not only does this plankton make up the base of the region's food web, but it also increases the ocean's ability to remove CO2 from the atmosphere, pumping it down toward the sea floor instead.
 This may not help much with ocean acidity — the carbon has to go somewhere, after all — but it does highlight how deeply intertwined whales are with their local ecosystems, and with the world as a whole.